tak7iji/get-message/README.md

-# get-message README
+# view-tc-log-message README

-This is the README for your extension "get-message".
+This is the README for your extension "view-tc-log-message".
 After writing up a brief description, we recommend including the following sections.

 ## Features